There is always a “thing behind the thing” affecting everything else.

 My work began with my own questions

-How do you escape one thing and end up feeling trapped in another?
-How can you be who you want to be in tough relationships, for real?
+How do you keep escaping one situation only to feel trapped in another?
+How can you be who you want to be when you also are a people pleaser?
 How do you gain respect while being nice, compassionate and loving?
 Why does faith sometimes feel like it's not enough?

 The answers formed some of the foundations from which I work with my clients.

 Sometime last year I called my mom and tearfully told her about a dilemma.
 She gave me challenging advice about setting a boundary that I was avoiding as it would be uncomfortable to do.
 I was a little surprised by her fierceness, and when I thanked her she laughed, “I learned it all from you.
 I’m literally just repeating your words back to you.”
 Thanks for that day, Mom!
-This is never ending work, and at different points of the journey we all need help, reminders of what we now, and a push.
-We can’t always see ourselves clearly regardless of age, experience, or intellect.
+Point is, this never ending work, and at different points of the journey we all need help.
+The human condition is that we can’t always see ourselves clearly.

-Everything begins with thoughts, so lets work on how you think!
+Everything begins with your thoughts, so let’s work on your mindset.

 Your mind, body, and HEart are connected